aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

 - working on a legacy system where you want to introduce new rules/checks going forward.
 - the checks take a long time.

-Using git a list of modified files can be determined:
+Using git a list of modified files can be determined

 ```
 git diff -G'.' --diff-filter=rd --find-renames=100% --name-only --commits {TARGET-BRANCH}...{SOURCE-BRANCH}